Cercis canadensis: Ecological benefits

 The leaves are eaten by the caterpillars of some Lepidoptera—for example, Henry's elfin, the redbud leaffolder, the red-humped caterpillar (which can cause extensive defoliation in late summer but generally does no lasting harm to a healthy tree), the fall webworm (also a late-season defoliator), the white flannel moth, the American dagger moth, the grape leaffolder, and the Io moth.

-Species of Cercis are members of the family Fabaceae, characterized by their ability to form a symbiosis with the nitrogen fixing actinomycetota Frankia.
-This association leads to the formation of nitrogen-fixing root nodules.
+Species of Cercis are members of the family Fabaceae, characterized by their ability to form a symbiosis with the nitrogen fixing actinomycetota Frankia, in the subfamily Cercidoideae.
+While in many members of Fabaceae, this association leads to the formation of nitrogen-fixing root nodules, C.canadensis lacks the gene necessary to form nodules and thus does not host nitrogen-fixing microbes.